mangoliprasanna/HelloAndroid/README.md

 # Hello Android
 HelloAndroid is a Udacity Project for Google India Scholership.
 The APP contain the basic information like Address,Phone and Website of Udacity.

-## Getting Started

 ## Layout Structure
   * ImageView